Legal Duty to Keep the Property Safe

 - If feasible: At the scene, if you have a friend or family member with you, ask that person to take photos to document the accident scene, including photos of the condition that caused your injuries.
 Also, ask him or her to get the names and contact information of witnesses who saw the accident.

 - Be very careful if you are contacted by an insurance adjuster for the property owner or occupant.
-Do not unintentionally make statements that could harm your case.
+Do not make statements that could harm your case.

 If you are seriously injured, the best decision is to refuse to talk with the insurance adjuster and consult with experienced lawyers to handle communication with the insurance company.